 The computational capacity of motes makes possible the implementation of algorithms not only on the DSP, but on the nodes of the network, as well.
-This makes possible the investigation of distributed signal processing in this testbed.
-The extension of signal processing algorithms on sensor network has more advantages.
+This makes possible the investigation of distributed signal processing algorithms on sensor network has more advantages.
 The preprocessing of signal can reduce the amount of data to be transmitted via the network, if only some signal parameters are necessary for the control algorithm.
 The preprocessing of signals can also reduce the effect of data loss, since primary data are processed on the motes.
 Since the preprocessing of signals is not accustomed in the case of traditional sensors, signal processing algorithms can be investigated in terms of cooperation with intelligent sensors, as well.